| C

 TELEGRAPH MARCH 15 2019 - Millie Hilditch-Gray is 16 from Finham Park School (year 11).

+She explains why she wanted to be a part of the global movement and strike from school to protest climate change.
 I have my GCSEs in less than two months yet I have been forced into striking against the current climate crisis that faces the world out of pure necessity and urgency.

 We need personal, local, national and global change to take place: Right Now.